Habberlabber/Cabana-Assignment/README.md

 ## Setup instructions

 1. Download/Clone the repo.
-2. Run `npm install` to isntall dependencies
+2. Run `npm install` to install dependencies
 3. Run `npm start` to start the development server and open in default browser

 ## Building project